unjs/unpdf/README.md

 ### `renderPageAsImage`

 To render a PDF page as an image, you can use the `renderPageAsImage` method.
 This method will return an `ArrayBuffer` of the rendered image.
+It can also return a data URL (`string`) if `toDataURL` option is set to `true`.

 > [!NOTE]
 > This method will only work in Node.js and browser environments.